mtijanic/nwnee-shader-tutorials/tut/faq.md

 `fps` command gives three numbers, for example: `100.0 (10.0) (0.01)` - The first is FPS, the second is minimal FPS in the last second and the third is `1/fps`.

+<a name="q11"></a>
+What order are the FB effects run in?

+The order in which they were enabled.
+The game keeps all FB effects in an array.
+When an effect is enabled, it gets added to the end.
+When it is disable, it is removed.
+You should not make any assumption that a particular order will be honored.